hozmaster/dyndnsgd/dns/TASKLIST.md

               - [x] Api credentials are not valid.
               - [x] Fetch was successfully and domains fetch from the service
               - [x] Fetch was successfully and no new domains are not fetched from the service
-              - [ ] If domains are fetched, also value of the '@' should be fetched.
     - [ ] The Domains-view:
         - [x] Key functionality :
           - [x] Show and list fetched domains in the table.